 The ampoule is so gentle, indicated by the outstanding ingredient analysis and low hazard rating.
 It’s definitely suitable for all skin types, each getting something different out of it.
 Oily and acne prone skin will benefit from the pore detoxification and balancing of facial oils provided by both the propolis and sea buckthorn extracts.
 The strong protective properties of antioxidants and anti-inflammatory ingredients will help to soothe and protect sensitive skin.
 Mature and dry skin will appreciate the hydration provided by the propolis extract, panthenol and sodium hyaluronate whilst sea buckthorn as well as Vitamin C and portulaca oleracea extract will also deliver anti-ageing benefits.
 Of course, normal skin will just soak it all up.

-It feels light with plenty of slip, so you can apply it alone or in combination with another product.
+It feels light with plenty of slip, so you can apply it alone or in combination with something else.
 I don’t think the application choice makes any difference to the impact it has on skin, it just gives you the opportunity to use it in your preferred way.
 It can however give you a smoother canvas for makeup application if used later in the routine.

 As for addressing the product claims, well, the skin tone and texture of my face improved almost instantly.
-Within a week, my skin was looking brighter and smoother.
-The radiance this little potion achieves is not glossy or shiny but rather a healthy, natural looking glow.
+Within a week, my skin was smoother and glowing.
+The radiance this little potion achieves is not glossy or shiny but rather healthy and natural looking.
 The skin is simply fresher in appearance.
 The results were sudden but very welcomed.

 Other claims of this ampoule involve skin softening and moisturizing.
 I found that the increased smoothness of my skin went hand in hand with improved softness.
 During the trial period, I consistently used other products that also contribute these properties.
 All (creams, serums and oils) are super moisturising in their own right, so it’s not really possible to confidently gauge the actual measure of improvement in moisture levels that can be attributed solely to the vita propolis ampoule.
 However, as my routine was static before and during the trial period, I’m confident that skin softness, smoothness and radiance improved because of it.